 As part of the planning process the Commission launched a pilot testing site on the grounds of West Parish Filters in the fall of 2019.
 The pilot site, or “pilot plant,” was separate and isolated from the drinking water plant but used raw water from Cobble Mountain Reservoir to test the effectiveness of various types of treatment methods during different seasons and environmental conditions.
 These alternatives were chosen based on previous bench-scale (or laboratory-scale) testing conducted in coordination with the UMass Department of Civil and Environmental Engineering and other consultants.

 The pilot plant identified a different coagulant that is effective at removing more dissolved natural organic matter (NOM), one of the main causes of elevated HAA5, from the raw water.
 Though the coagulant is new to the Commission, it is approved by the American Water Works Association (AWWA) and is regularly used by water systems around the country.
 MassDEP approved a trial of the new coagulant in half of the West Parish Filters Water Treatment Plant.
-The trial will take place in January 2021.
-Pending successful results, full-scale utilization of the coagulant as a short-term solution to HAA5 may proceed with approval from MassDEP.
+The trial took place in January 2021.

 The design phase for the treatment plant upgrades, including the dissolved air floatation clarification process, is scheduled to begin in 2021-2022.